DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-Part of the spread is real and part of it is theatre.
+Part of the spread in double glazing prices is real and part of it is theatre.
 The real part comes from the same things as any window job: how many units you need, their size, whether they are uPVC, aluminium or timber, and the glass you choose.
-Bay windows, sash-style units and larger panes cost more than plain casements.
-The theatre comes from how some national firms price.
-They train reps to open with a high anchor number, then reveal a limited-time discount to create pressure.
-Because the starting figure was inflated, the discounted figure can still carry a healthy margin.
-Smaller local fitters often just quote a fair price with no drama.
-That is why two quotes for the same window can look so far apart.
+Bay windows, sash-style units and larger panes cost more than plain casements, and that is true whoever fits them.
+The theatre comes from how some national firms structure their pricing.
+They train reps to open with a high anchor number, then reveal a limited-time discount to create pressure to sign there and then.
+Because the starting figure was inflated in the first place, the discounted figure can still carry a healthy margin for the firm.
+Who owns the company matters too: a large national outfit with call centres, showrooms and a sales-commission structure carries overheads that a small local fitter, working out of a van with a handful of regular customers, simply does not have.
+Region plays a part as well, since labour rates and demand differ across the country, but it tends to matter less than the frame, glass and sales approach.
+Smaller local fitters often just quote a fair price with no drama attached.
+That is why two quotes for what looks like the same window can end up so far apart.
 VAT at 20% applies to most of this work and should already be inside the figure you are shown.

 How to pay less

-• Ask the rep to email their best price with no time limit.
-Watching how they react is very revealing.
+- Ask the rep to email their best price with no time limit.
+Watching how they react to that request is revealing in itself.

 Common questions